 The best way to gain their trust is to listen to what they have to say and suspend any judgement that comes into your mind.
 That’s the end result of actually doing James 1:19-20.
 While limiting our anger is more of the context of this verse, being quick to listen and slow to speak has other implications.
 When we listen fully and respond slowly and carefully, we prevent any anger or frustration from playing a part in our response.
 Their decision making may be so different from our own, everything in us screams out like Bob Newhart, “Stop it!”. ( I know, I’m showing my age here.
 Look it up on youtube, you’ll love it.)

-The goal of Driven is not just to give them a car and get them on the path to a career.
+The goal of 365 Dad is not just to give them the tools to being a great dad.
 Those are means by which you can build a relationship and speak the truth into their lives.
 You can be a proficiently functional mentor and give the best advice in the world and be totally ineffective.
-You can also be mediocre with the advice you give but incredibly effective in your relationship with your Driver.
+You can also be mediocre with the advice you give but incredibly effective in your relationship with your young dad.
 It depends on how much you care.
 They may not know it yet, but they actually need what you have to give.
 They just aren’t going to care about it until they know you care about them.
 That all starts with being a good listener and living out James 1:19-20.

 There are a ton of list on how to be a good listener on the internet.
 If you are into those things, google them and you’ll have all you need.
 The main point of this post is let you know that the key to your relationship with these young men is to show them you care.
 That starts with making listening and advising equal priorities.

 19 My dear brothers and sisters, understand this: Everyone should be quick to listen, slow to speak, and slow to anger, 20 for human anger does not accomplish God’s righteousness.